 "Unjoin" the Windows Domain Today What happens if you don't "unjoin?"
 If you don't "unjoin," you may be unable to access your computer while away from campus; you also may have problems logging on to the network when you return.
 This does not apply to Macintosh users.
 Call the OIT Help Desk (1-8111) if you need further assistance.

-Office of Information Technologies Jniversity of Notre Dame North Carolina beckons Williams, but no decision yet Associated Press CHAPEL HILL, N.C.
+Office of Information Technologies NCAA BASKETBALL North Carolina beckons Williams, but no decision yet Associated Press CHAPEL HILL, N.C.
 Roy Williams and North Carolina will talk through the weekend about his interest in returning to the program where he learned to coach under Dean Smith.
-Tar Heels athletic director Dick Baddour said Thursday in the championship game the Kansas coach wasn't yet ready to make a decision after two days of discussions.
+Tar Heels athletic director Dick Baddour said Thursday the Kansas coach wasn't yet ready to make a decision after two days of discussions.
 "Coach Williams and I feel the timing is too near the end of the Final Four and there is too much going on in Lawrence at this time for us to conclude our talks," Baddour said.
-Kansas lost to Syracuse 81-78 Monday night.
+Kansas lost to Syracuse 81-78 in the championship game Monday night.

 It was unclear whether Williams was leaning toward staying with the Jayhawks or returning to North Carolina, where he was an assistant under Smith for a decade.
 Williams, who spoke with reporters briefly outside Allen Fieldhouse on Thursday, said he won't again speak with North Carolina officials until Sunday.
 "How can I be torn if they haven't offered me the job yet?"
 Williams said with a smile.
 "There are so many other things going on right now," he said.
 "And again, it's less than 72 hours away from the national championship game, so why would I be in a hurry to run off somewhere?"
-The Tar Heels are looking for a replacement for Matt Doherty, who resigned April 1 with three years left on his con- APRIL TRIMBLE M 2 and idiculously good-look l love you (five times sixty) tract.
+The Tar Heels are looking for a replacement for Matt Doherty, who resigned April 1 with three years left on his contract.